Skrukow245/JavaScript-Projects/README.md

 <h1> Projects</h1>
 <br>
 <nav>
-<a href="Pizza.html">Pizza Website</a>
+<a href="Pizza.html">Pizza Menu</a>
 <br>
-<a href="academy_cinemas.html">Movie Theatre Site</a>
+<a href="TicTacToe.html">TicTacToe Game</a>
  </nav>
 <br>
 <br>
-<h1> Space Station Site</h1>
+<h1> Pizza Menu</h1>
 <br>
-<p> This page is an example home page for a Space travel company.
-It's styled using CSS and contains a navbar, image containers, and a form.</p>
+<p> This is a menu that allows you to choose a pizza size of your preference with a mix of toppings.
+It then takes the input information and calculates a price for the order. </p>
-<h1> Movie Theatre Site</h1>
+<h1> Tic-Tac-Toe Game</h1>
 <br>
-<p>This page is an example home page for a Movie theatre that is styled using Bootstrap 4.
-It contains many Bootstrap components including but not limited to a navbar, jumbotron, form, cards, and dropdowns.</p>
+<p>The classic game of tic-tac-toe.
+You play against a computer and the winner is celebrated with a victory noise.
+The board is reset after a tie or win, and a new game is ready to be played. </p>